 The take-home point with TMS is that it is a safe and well-tolerated treatment.
 The most common complaint from patients is that they experience a mild headache which tends to improve with the course of treatment.

-Many patients with depression take medications, and sometime those medications are not tolerated will by the patient.
-For instance, when a patient takes a pill, it then goes through your gastrointestinal tract and sometimes people have side-effects related to that.
+Many patients with depression take medications, and sometime those medications are not tolerated well by the patient.
+For instance, when a patient takes a pill, it then goes through your gastrointestinal tract and people sometimes have side effects related to that.
 With TMS the doctor can directly treat the brain area of interest and stimulate it.
 This means no body-wide side effects.
 It is a complementary treatment to medication therapy as well.

 What is the advantage of using TMS therapy?

-- TMS is a non-invasive treatment which puts you at low to no risk of side effects
+- TMS is a non-invasive treatment, which puts you at low to no risk for side effects

 - Can help avoid hospital stays